Information for Applicants to ECE Graduate Programs

-In addition, applicants to the PhD, MASc or GCCS must ask these referees must provide letters of recommendation; letter of recommendation are not required for those applying as Interst Only students.
+In addition, applicants to the PhD, MASc, MEng or GCCS must ask these referees must provide letters of recommendation; letter of recommendation are not required for those applying as Interest Only students.
 Recommendation letters must be received using the appropriate forms, which are made available by the Online Admission Form.

 Applicants directly sponsored by the Canadian Armed Forces are not required to have selected a supervisor prior to admission, and they should not indicate one on the application form.
 These applicants are required to meet all other conditions for admission.

 Any applicant not directly sponsored by the Canadian Armed Forces will be considered for admission only if an Department of ECE faculty member has agreed to act as the applicant’s supervisor.
 The supervisor is responsible for advising the applicant on a course of study, supervision of research work, and for providing financial support for the initial period of the applicant’s study.